pieterjanvc/seq2mgs/readme.txt

 	 bases used for the isolates and the bases in the background

-Input file details --
+### INPUT FILE FORMAT ###

-This is a .csv file with the following columns
+This is a comma separated CSV file with the following columns
  - type: either I for isolate file or B for background file
    * Minimum of 2 I files if no B file
-   * Max 1 B file and 1 or more I files
+   * Max 1 B file with 1 or more I files
- - sampleName (optional): custom name for the different input files DEPENDING ON PREFERENCE EITHER
+ - sampleName (optional): custom name for the different input files

+ DEPENDING ON PREFERENCE EITHER
 	 - relativeAbundance: relative abundance of the file in the final metagenome (0-1).
 		The sum of all must be 1.0 if only isolates
 		The sum must be < 1 when there is a background (its RA will be calculated) OR
 	 - coverage: The times a genome should be covered

-	 - genomeSize: The size of each genome in bases (if not set, defaults to 3.7e+6)
+ - genomeSize: The size of each genome in basepairs (e.g. 3.7e6) if not set or missing values, defaults to value of argument -d
  - readFile: full path to the first read file (fastq.gz format)
  - readFile2: full path to the second read file (fastq.gz format) Leave empty in case of 1 interleaved data file
- - getFromSRA: fill in the SRR (leave readFile/readFile blank) The file will be downloaded from SRA
+ - getFromSRA: fill in the SRR (leave readFile/readFile2 blank) The file will be downloaded from SRA
  - Any other columns will be ignored, but put in the meta-data JSON file if generated